 2019 saw app development continue to grow as well as the advancement of development platforms that allow app development with no prior coding experience.
+In this article we take a look through some app predictions for 2020.

 Brain-to-computer interfaces saw continued annual growth, while AR, VR and mixed-reality tech flourished not just on gaming platforms but even in corporate settings.
 We also saw more accessible services through digital technology on a city-wide scale—an innovation that greatly benefits people with disabilities.